Kingsley, Pennsylvania: Acid factory

+Hotel Kingsley

+Owned by C. L. Carpenter, the former operator of Tennant House in Hop Bottom, PA and owned by F. W. Tennant of Clarks Summit, PA.
+(The historic F.W.
+Tennant property in Hop Bottom, Pennsylvania, also known historically as the Wilmarth Hotel, Exchange Hotel, Valley View House, and Trail Inn, was a prominent 19th-century local landmark.
+The location is now the site of Hortman's Garage.)

+Mr. Carpenter asserted the hotel was a "dry" establishment, "...in full keeping with the law, but even will not have a bottle Soda Pop on the premises..."
+However; none of that would matter for long - as during the week of September 22nd, 1911, the hotel would be struck by lightning and burn to the ground.

 Aqua Inn

 In 1910, Coe Stearns decided to build the Aqua Inn.
 Some townspeople did not like that the Hotel Kingsley served alcohol, so they built the Aqua Inn.

 Aqua is Latin for water.
 This meant the Inn was a temperance, or alcohol-free, inn.
 The Inn was built by Warner Wilmarth.
 The business was very successful until it was sold to Mr. and Mr. Grant Tompkins.
 The Tompkins remolded the Inn so they could cater parties (Benning 9).

 The inn was very busy during the reconstruction of Route 11.
 In 1954, the Inn was sold to Orrin Applemen.
 He and his wife used the Inn as a boarding home for elderly people.
 In 1960, the Inn was sold to Wesley Rosengrant.
 The Inn was made into the Rosengrant Market (Benning 9).
 The Inn was eventually purchased by Richard Masters’ sister, Maxine.
 It was then sold to her brother Jack Masters and his wife Carol.
 In 2016, the former Aqua Inn was converted into a restaurant.